Freelancer vs Agency: Which SEO Solution is Right for Your Business?

 Why More Top SEO Talent Is Going Independent

+This is something a lot of business owners don’t realize.
 The SEO talent pool has shifted significantly over the last few years.
 Many experienced SEOs have left agencies to work independently.

 A widely cited report from Statista shows that 86.5 million people will be freelancing by 2027.
 That is a significant number and one that is largely dominated by professionals who are exceptional at their skillset.

 What this means in practice is that working with a freelancer doesn’t mean sacrificing expertise.
 In many cases, you’re working with someone who has already spent years inside agencies and chose to leave that model behind.
+Another important dynamic is focus.
+Most freelancers intentionally limit how many clients they take on.
+That allows them to go deeper on each account instead of spreading attention across dozens of projects.

 When an Agency Actually Makes More Sense

 To be clear, agencies absolutely have their place.
+If you’re a larger organization that needs:

-SEO, paid media, social, and creative all managed together
+SEO, paid media, social, and creative all managed together.

-A full team for high-volume content production
+A full team for high-volume content production.

-Structured reporting across multiple stakeholders
+Structured reporting across multiple stakeholders.

+An agency can be the right choice.
 The key is aligning the model with your needs, not defaulting to one because it sounds more established.

 Why Many SMBs Get Better Results with a Freelancer

 For small to mid-sized businesses, the advantages of working with a freelancer tend to compound over time.
+You get:

-Direct access to expertise
+Direct access to expertise.

-More flexibility in how work is prioritized
+More flexibility in how work is prioritized.

-Clear visibility into what’s being done
+Clear visibility into what’s being done.

-Faster execution
+Faster execution.

-Lower overall cost for similar or better output
+Lower overall cost for similar or better output.

+But more than anything, you get accountability.
 There’s no buffer between strategy and execution.
 If something works, we double down.
 If something doesn’t, we adjust quickly.

 How I Structure My SEO Engagements

+I don’t believe SEO should feel rigid or confusing.
 Every business is different, so every engagement should reflect that.
+I structure my SEO engagements around:

-Custom monthly retainers based on your actual needs
+Custom monthly retainers based on your actual needs.

-Hour-based delivery so you know exactly what you’re getting
+Hour-based delivery so you know exactly what you’re getting.

-No long-term contracts
+No long-term contracts.

+Clients can cancel, pause, or restructure with 30 days’ notice.
 That flexibility is intentional.
 It keeps the focus where it should be, on delivering results and building a working relationship that actually makes sense for your business.

 Ready to Talk Through What Makes Sense for Your Business?

 If you’re trying to decide between an SEO freelancer and an agency, the best next step is to talk through your situation.
+I’ll give you a straightforward perspective on what I think makes sense, even if that means pointing you in a different direction.

 If you do decide to work with a freelancer, you’ll get a partner who is directly invested in your success and accountable for the work being done.